No military background or training.

-Other Facts: The young people killed on Utoya island (Pronounced: Oo-TOY-ah) were attending a Labour Party youth camp.
+The people killed on Utoya island (Pronounced: Oo-TOY-ah) were attending a Labour Party youth camp.
 Most of the 700 campers ranged in age from 16 to 22, some as young as 13.

 August 19, 2011 - The families of the victims visit Utoya island.

-August 19, 2011 - A judge rules that Breivik should be held in solitary confinement for another four weeks, until September 19.
+August 19, 2011 - A judge rules that Breivik should be held in solitary confinement for another four weeks.

 September 19, 2011 - A judge rules that Breivik will remain in solitary confinement for another four weeks.

-November 14, 2011 - More than 500 people attend Breivik's first court hearing that is open to the public.
+November 14, 2011 - More than 500 people attend Breivik's first court hearing, which is open to the public.
 Breivik is not allowed to deliver a speech he prepared, and the judge orders him held in custody for another 12 weeks.

 January 13, 2012 - Judge Wenche Elizabeth Arntzen announces that the court wants a second opinion from psychiatrists concerning Breivik's sanity.

-February 10, 2012 - A Norwegian court orders that Breivik undergo a month-long 24-hour psychiatric monitoring as experts seek to determine his mental state ahead of a trial.
+February 10, 2012 - A Norwegian court orders Breivik undergo psychiatric monitoring as experts seek to determine his mental state ahead of a trial.

-March 7, 2012 - Anders Behring Breivik is formally charged with committing acts of terror and voluntary homicide.
+March 7, 2012 - Breivik is formally charged with committing acts of terror and voluntary homicide.

-April 10, 2012 - Two psychiatric experts release their findings, which judge Anders Behring Breivik to have been sane at the time of the crimes.
-The findings state that during the commission of the crimes Breivik was not psychotic, not suffering from any psychiatric condition and is not mentally challenged.
+April 10, 2012 - Two psychiatric experts release their findings, which the judge uses to deem Breivik sane at the time of the crimes.
+The experts' findings state that during the commission of the crimes Breivik was not psychotic, not suffering from any psychiatric condition and is not mentally challenged.

 April 16, 2012 - Trial begins.

-June 21, 2012 - A spokeswoman for the Norwegian Prosecutor's office confirms that prosecutors have asked for Breivik to be transferred to a psychiatric institution as they believe he is ill.
-If that does not happen, they have asked for 21 years in prison for him.
+June 21, 2012 - A spokesperson for the Norwegian Prosecutor's office confirms that prosecutors have asked that Breivik be transferred to a psychiatric institution, as they believe he is ill.

 August 13, 2012 - An independent report finds that the terror attack could have been avoided.
-The report cites slow reaction times by police and security forces, under-staffing and the failure of leadership and communication.
+The report cites slow reaction times by police and security forces, under-staffing and the failure of leadership.